FiscalCoder/bharghav.dev/README.md

 Writing and noting things down is a great way for me to solidify my understanding of new concepts and technologies, and I hope that my blog can be a helpful resource for others who are interested in web development, eCommerce, and related technologies.

-I would be highly appreciated if you could leave your comments and thoughts on what I have written 🍻
+It would be highly appreciated if you could leave your comments and thoughts on what I have written 🍻

 ## Tech stack